Kamikazie92/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Scrip tasks for 0x02 shell
+Script tasks for 0x02 shell